More information about ASU research can be found here:

 I will be an Assistant Research Scientist at Arizona State University starting in September 2018, in the Center for Humans, Artificial Intelligence, and Robot teaming, affiliated with the office of Global Security Initiative.
-I will work with Prof. Nancy Cooke.
-My primary roles will be writing research grants and testing research platforms with human subjects.
+I will work with Drs.
+Nancy Cooke and Spring Berman.
+My primary roles will be writing research grants and conducting experiments on the research platforms with human subjects.
 It is an interdisciplinary team and bears many great opportunities for human factors and human-robot interaction research.

 I have stayed in Raleigh/Durham, North Carolina for 7 years and this has become my second hometown.
 Thanks to my host family, friends, colleagues, and professors for all the support and care along my journey.